Entries must be submitted by Friday 28 April, 2017.

 - Oh My Word, I Blogged! – Best Caribbean Travel Blog Posting*

-This award is given to the person voted as having written the best travel blog posting about the Caribbean or any CTO member country.
+*This award is given to the person voted as having written the best travel blog posting about the Caribbean or any CTO member country.
+Download details on this Travel Blog award.
 The blog must have been posted during the 2016 calendar year.
 The winner is decided by public vote.
-Further details will follow in the coming weeks.

 Submit online via: